MKS Inc.: 2011: The Acquisition of MKS Inc.

 On May 31, 2011, it was announced that PTC had completed the acquisition of MKS and that MKS would operate as the Integrity Business Unit of PTC going forward.

 2016: PTC Announces closure of former MKS office in Waterloo.

-By mid 2017 all development staff working on former MKS products are laid off, only tiny support staff is left to support now legacy Integrity software.
+By mid 2017 all development staff working on former MKS products were laid off; only a tiny support staff was left to support the (now legacy) Integrity software.